Golan281/nawee.online/README.md

-# A promotional website for the very talented Nave Klil Hahoresh, a  polymath and polyglot
+# A promotional website for the very talented Nave Klil Hahoresh, a polymath and a polyglot
 deployed at: https://dohalnawee.com

 # Powered by: